Quarterly Economic and Revenue Forecasts

 Non-Timber Uplands Revenues

 In addition to revenue from timber removals on state-managed lands, DNR generates sizable revenues from managing leases on other uplands.
 The overall forecast for non-timber uplands revenue is decreased.
-While the revenue to date has not seen a downturn, there are a number of issues that will have a detrimental impact on revenue this fiscal year with some having residual effects going into subsequent years as well.
+While the revenue to date has not seen a downturn, there are a number of issues that may have a detrimental impact on revenue this fiscal year with some having residual effects going into subsequent years as well.

 -